Serving the Lehigh Valley including Allentown and Bethlehem, Pennsylvania; Allentown Bed Sore Attorney

 Nursing Home Abuse and Neglect Attorney

-Brian P. Murphy is an experienced and successful Pennsylvania nursing home abuse and neglect attorney.
+In conclusion, Brian P. Murphy is an experienced and successful Pennsylvania nursing home abuse and neglect attorney.
 He commonly represents Pennsylvania nursing home residents subjected to pressure sores.
-If you see signs of nursing home abuse, take action; contact Brian P. Murphy for a free consultation.
+If you see signs of nursing home abuse, take action: Contact Brian P. Murphy for a free consultation.

 Please review Mr. Murphy’s testimonials page and learn what his former clients have to say.